sendgrid/sendgrid-java/USAGE.md

     throw ex;
   }
   ```
-## Validate a Link Whitelabel
+## Validate a Link White-label

-**This endpoint allows you to validate a link whitelabel.**
+**This endpoint allows you to validate a link white-label.**

-Email link whitelabels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.
+Email link white-labels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.

-For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/links.html).
+For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/White-label/links.html).

-### POST /whitelabel/links/{id}/validate
+### POST /white-label/links/{id}/validate

 ```java